 You're at Risk of Tooth Weakening and Loss

 It's an unfortunate fact of aging: The hardware starts to go.
 And some of it can't be upgraded without great expense—namely, teeth.
 The natural effect of time and wear on teeth can lead to cracking, cavities and plaque buildup; if you neglect regular trips to the dentist, this can lead to gum recession and tooth weakening and loss.
 That, in turn, can lead to chronic pain and malnutrition.

-The Remedy Rx: Get regular dental checkups and practice good oral hygiene daily.
+The Rx: Get regular dental checkups and practice good oral hygiene daily.
 Drink tap water, not bottled, to expose your teeth to strengthening fluoride.
 And a fluoride rinse can help reinforce teeth and keep gums healthy—use one twice every day.

 You Could Develop Deep Vein Thrombosis (DVT)

 The odds that you'll develop deep vein thrombosis, or DVT, increase as you age (although it can develop at any age).
 That's when a blood clot forms deep in your veins, and can be serious or fatal if a piece of the clot breaks off and travels to the lungs or the heart.